CBI to announce reward on 'absconding' IRS officer | Law-Order

 During the probe, it had emerged that the officer was habitually seeking huge bribes, they alleged.

-The central probe agency has found that Karnani, who was posted as Additional Income Tax Commissioner in Ahmedabad, was in the ''Agreed List'' of the government since 2015 yet he kept getting important postings in the department, they said.
+The central probe agency has found that Karnani was in the ''Agreed List'' of the government since 2015 yet he kept getting important postings in the department, they said.

 The government officers against whom there are ''complaints, doubts or suspicion'' related to honesty or integrity are put in ''Agreed List'' after consultations between the officers of the departments concerned and the CBI.